 Upcycling clothes is making new pieces of clothing by cutting and sewing used garments and other textiles.
 It gives a new life to old items in your wardrobe and extend the time they are being used.
 Some upcycled clothes are even biodegradable or recyclable at the end of their lifecycle.

-The fashion industry is the largest polluter after the oil industry globally.
+The fashion industry is one of the largest polluters globally.
 With the rise of fast fashion over the last 20 years, it has disastrous social and environmental consequences.

 The fashion industry has a catastrophic contribution to climate change.
 It's responsible for more than 8% of all carbon emissions globally each year.
 The apparel and textile industry is still growing and its CO2 emissions will increase by 50% by 2030.